 In the following, I’m going to tell you about basket strainers.
 Basket strainers protect equipment by removing solids from liquids in piping systems using a perforated or wire mesh straining screen in a vertically oriented chamber.

-Therefore, basket strainers are important components of piping systems to protect equipment from particles that the process fluid may carry.
-And basket strainers have more debris holding capacity than Y strainers.
+Therefore, basket strainers are essential components of piping systems to protect equipment from particles that the process fluid may carry.
+And basket strainers can hold more debris Y strainers.
 Then they usually have less of a pressure drop, which is why they are ideal in liquid applications.

 Pipeline Basket Strainers

 As well as bronze handles thermal and mechanical shock better than iron and is better in some corrosive applications.
 And stainless steel is needed in basket strainers where corrosion could be an issue.
-And is widely used in the chemical, food, and pharmaceutical industries.
+It is widely used in the chemical, food, and pharmaceutical industries.

 Industrial basket strainers are inline baskets used to collect mater or sludge from continuing through a pipeline.
 Valves can be attached to the bottom to exit and clean the basket.
 Pipe basket strainers are a type of industrial strainer.